This article will help you read and understand your pathology report for mesothelioma.

 Patients with localized mesothelioma have a better prognosis and may be able to undergo successful resection of the tumor.

-If you underwent a complete resection with an extrapleural pneumonectomy, your pathologist will look for tumor in closest proximity to the resected edge of the specimen
+A margin is the normal tissue that surrounds a tumour and is removed with the tumour at the time of surgery.
+If you underwent a complete resection with an extrapleural pneumonectomy, your pathologist will look for tumor cells at the cut edge of the tissue.

 Some patients will receive chemotherapy or radiation therapy prior to the tumour being removed surgically.
 If you received either chemotherapy or radiation therapy prior to surgery your pathologist will examine the tumour under the microscope to see how much of the tumour is still alive (viable).
 This is called the treatment effect.